 Arriving by air

 If arriving by air, you will receive a CBSA Declaration Card while you are on board and you must complete it prior to arrival.
 Whether you're returning to Canada or visiting, you'll follow the same straightforward process to enter Canada when arriving by air.
-For a step-by-step guide, consult Arriving by Air or check out our video on YouTube.
+For a step-by-step guide, consult Arriving by Air.

 Arriving by land